d1sc0/hellostu.xyz/src/content/posts/34-building-things copy.md

 draft: false
 slug: building-things
 pubDate: 2024-05-30T16:00:00
-description: 'Some reflections from spending some time re-building this website over the weekend'
+description: 'Reflecting on the experience and insights gained from rebuilding the website, focusing on design, technology, and development challenges.'
 postImage:
   src: '../post_images/34-old-siteRIGHT.jpg'
   alt: 'screenshot of old website with a TNT block overlayed'